section-engineering-education/engineering-education/content/articles/wpf-vs-winforms/index.md

 Because WinForms is a wrapper for a collection of C++ classes, each WinForms control is an instance of that class.
 Developers may quickly drag and drop controls from a toolbox in Microsoft's Visual Studio, making workarounds with WinForms simpler.

 WinForms is a graphical library in the .NET framework that lets the developer build rich client applications with event-driven design.
-It is a simple concatenation of Windows Forms applications.
+WinForms is a simple concatenation of Windows Forms Applications.
 <!--  -->
 ### Creating a WinForms application
 Assuming we have installed [Visual Studio](https://visualstudio.microsoft.com/), we can create a new project in the solution explorer by choosing the WinForms application from the list.
 You can change the name of the form as you desire.
 In our case, it will remain as `Form1.cs`.
 After creating the project, we can note that Visual Studio created the `Form1.cs` file and generated the `Program.cs` file: